technomad01/Banking-App/README.md

    ```

    This will open a new tab in your browser.
-You can:

-Scan the QR code above with Expo Go (Android) or the Camera app (iOS).
+   You can scan the QR code above with Expo Go (Android) or the Camera app (iOS).